mercedesb/bitcoin/README.md

 # The Bitcoin Arbitrage App

 ## Current Features
+ - The main page has a description of cryptocurrency arbitrage as well as a general introduction to the topic.
+ - The final sale is the two tiered subscription status.
+The first allows access to the /coins route, which provides arbitrage opportunities.
+The second provides more direct access with an API route.
+ - Bot notification systems are also accessible to the top tier services.

 ## Future Plans
 Here we have some developments we are planning on implementing in the future.
 ### AI Bots
  - Discord
  - Telegram